 Animal Adventures

 Back to Top of ListDo your kids love animals?
-Make sure to visit John Ball Zoo, home to more than 2,000 furry, feathered and finny creatures.
-Paved pathways are wide and stroller-friendly, behind-the-scenes tours and animal encounters are available – see how one dad turned a zoo visit into a field trip – and kids can ride a funicular, pan for gems, and tackle a zip line or sky trails rope course.
-Deer Tracks Junction Adventure Park lets kids interact with farm animals and Site 57 Safari, located at the same site, invites families to drive through wild animal enclosures.
-Boulder Ridge Wild Animal Park presents 1,500 animals, many rare and endangered, in naturalistic environments easily accessible by foot and by stroller.
-All of these attractions offers snack shops, picnic areas and playgrounds.
+Don’t miss Butterflies are Blooming (March 1-April 30 every year), when colorful tropical butterflies flit about visitors in the tropical conservatory at Frederik Meijer Gardens & Sculpture Park.
+Make sure to visit John Ball Zoo , home to more than 2,000 furry, feathered and finny creatures – including Hugo, an adorable baby hippo born in September 2025, and Phil, voted the World’s Most Popular Penguin in the 2025.
+Zoo pathways are wide and stroller-friendly, behind-the-scenes tours and animal encounters are available, and kids can ride a funicular, pan for gems, and tackle a zip line or sky trails rope course.
+Boulder Ridge Wild Animal Park is home to an even younger baby hippo as well as 1,300 additional animals, many rare and endangered, all situated in naturalistic environments easily accessible by foot and by stroller.
+Deer Tracks Junction Adventure Park lets kids interact with farm animals and Site 57 Safari, at the same site, invites families to drive through wild animal enclosures.
+All of these attractions offer snack shops, picnic areas and playgrounds.

 Learning Through Play